RAP4

-The T68 marker debuted with the first generation in 2004, and has since had seven revisions.
+The company's T68 paintball marker debuted with the first generation in 2004, and has since had seven revisions.
 It is a .68-caliber semi-automatic and full auto CO2 or HPA (high pressure air) powered paintball marker.
 Besides standard paintball play, the marker is also used for military simulation (MilSim), and law enforcement training. as the marker physically resembles an M16 and M4 U.S. Military assault rifle and carbines.
-The markers provide crowd control and are an alternative method for subduing individuals; the markers can fire .68 caliber Less Lethal Live Rounds, more commonly known as pepper balls - live rounds filled with powder substance that irritates the eyes and nose, similar to pepper spray.